 We opted not to stop at the bench where the two routes meet up again but it would make for a nice rest spot.

-Shortly, we came out of the trees and saw our first yellow wildflowers.
+Shortly, we came out of the trees and saw our first yellow wildflowers – Arrowleaf balsamroot.

-It was pretty windy though which made the sun more bearable.
+It was pretty windy, which made the sun more bearable.
 The stiff breeze kept the flies and bugs I’d heard about away.

-The rest of the climb to the lookout spot was pretty crowded.
+The rest of the climb to the lookout with views of the Columbia Gorge was pretty crowded.
 We had to navigate several dogs off leash and found ourselves hiking in a line of 5-10 people often.

 It was clear that some people were annoyed with the long line of people and in a hurry.